aws/aws-graviton-getting-started/dpdk_spdk.md

 # DPDK, SPDK, ISA-L supports Graviton2

-Graviton2 architecture optimized well for data path functions like network and storage.
-Users of [DPDK](https://github.com/dpdk/dpdk) and [SPDK](https://github.com/spdk/spdk) can download and compile natively on Graviton2 following the normal installation guidelines from the respective repo.
+Graviton2 is optimized for data path functions like networking and storage.
+Users of [DPDK](https://github.com/dpdk/dpdk) and [SPDK](https://github.com/spdk/spdk) can download and compile natively on Graviton2 following the normal installation guidelines from the respective repositories linked above.

 **NOTE**: *Though DPDK precompiled packages are available from Ubuntu but we recommend building them from source.*

-SPDK relies often on [ISA-L](https://github.com/intel/isa-l) which is already optimized for Arm64 and cpu cores in Graviton2.
+SPDK relies often on [ISA-L](https://github.com/intel/isa-l) which is already optimized for Arm64 and the CPU cores in Graviton2.